pritom00/Assignment-1/blog-4.md

 ## 3. Abstraction

-Hiding complex implementation details and exposing only what is necessary.
+Hiding complex implementation details and exposing only what is necessary.Abstraction is about keeping complicated details hidden and only showing the important features to the user.
+It is concerned with "what" something can do rather than "how" it works.
+The main goal is to make things simpler and help the user work with an object in an easier way.

 ```typescript
 abstract class DatabaseConnection {